dinpd/Biomio-node/README.md

-# bioMio-node
+# biomio-node
-Library to communicate with Biomio Gate
+Library that establish connection to Biomio Gate, performs RPC calls, handling tries

 ## How to install